Boötes Void

 The Boötes Void (/boʊˈoʊtiːz/ boh-OH-teez) (colloquially referred to as the Great Nothing) is a roughly spherical region of space in the vicinity of the constellation Boötes.
-It contains just 60 galaxies, which is significantly lower than the approximately 2,000 galaxies expected for an area of comparable size.
-With a radius of 62 megaparsecs (nearly 330 million light-years), it is one of the largest known voids in the visible universe, and is often referred to as a "supervoid".
+It contains just 60 galaxies, which is significantly fewer than the approximately 2,000 galaxies expected for an area of comparable size.
+With a radius of 62 megaparsecs (nearly 200 million light-years), it is one of the largest known voids in the visible universe, and is often referred to as a "supervoid".